survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 ## Setting Up a Worker

 A worker has to do two things: listen to messages and respond.
 Between those two actions, it can perform a computation.
-In this case, we’ll accept text data, append it to itself, and send the result.
+In this case, you will accept text data, append it to itself, and send the result.

 **app/worker.js**